UniMath/agda-unimath/src/synthetic-homotopy-theory/universal-property-pushouts.lagda.md

    A' ---> X.
 ```

-is a pushout square.
-In other words, pushout squares extended by [cocartesian morphisms of span diagrams](synthetic-homotopy-theory.cocartesian-morphisms-span-diagrams.md) are again pushout squares.
+is a pushout 𝒮quare.
+In other words, pushout 𝒮quares extended by [cocartesian morphisms of span diagrams](synthetic-homotopy-theory.cocartesian-morphisms-span-diagrams.md) are again pushout 𝒮quares.

 ### Extending pushouts by equivalences of span diagrams